 Studio 8 is a Jordanian non-for-profit performing arts theatre company.
-It was founded in 2014 by a group of young artists aiming to shape and humanize the dance art through innovation, experiment, development, exchange, education and research.
+It was founded in 2014 by a group of young artists aiming to shape and humanize dance art through innovation, experiment, development, exchange, education, and research.

-It is at the heart of the Studio’s mission to increase access to dance, to increase opportunities for cultural expression and awareness.
-In the past more 10 years, the founders of Studio 8 have been working at different levels of dance performance and dance transmission, and had witnessed the rapid disappearance of dance encounters of international, regional and local dance performances and training, the struggle of local choreographers, performers, dance makers to sustain their individual or collaborative creativity.
+It is at the heart of the Studio’s mission to increase access to dance, and to increase opportunities for cultural expression and awareness.
+In the past 10 years, the founders of Studio 8 have been working at different levels of dance performance and dance transmission and have witnessed the rapid disappearance of dance encounters of international, regional, and local dance performances and training, the struggle of local choreographers, performers, dance makers to sustain their individual or collaborative creativity.

 “We love being a part of something that is grassroots.
 When marginalzied people gain voice and center their own experiences, things begin changing.”

 Since 2013 the originally small group of enthusiasts who wanted to create a 5-min-dance-short-film has grown into a central organization in the creation and development of dance, especially contemporary dance, in Jordan.
 The choreographer brothers Abd and Anas Nahleh, and visual artist Ren founded Studio 8.

 The three young artists have since then set the direction of the non-for-profit dance company: – bring culture to the people, instead of leaving it to the people to come to culture. – make stage dance a recognized profession in Jordan, make study it possible in our kingdom.

 Our company started with nothing, with no experience in contemporary dance production.
 We know what it’s like to rehearse under difficult conditions and in our free time.
 We know what it’s like to teach ourselves and how long it takes to reach an internationally accepted professional level, not only in terms of the dance but also in terms of management.
 We know how fundamental it is to persist.
 This makes our company strong and viable.